symlex/symlex/README.md

 Routing
 -------
 Matching requests to controller actions is performed based on convention instead of extensive configuration.
-There are three router classes included in the Sympathy library (they configure Silex to perform the actual routing):
+There are three router classes included in the Sympathy library (they configure Silex to perform the actual routing).
+After routing requests to the appropriate controller actions, the routers also render the return values either as HTML (via Twig) or JSON (REST/AJAX requests) to ease controller testing (action methods never directly return JSON or HTML):

 - `Sympathy\Silex\Router\RestRouter` for REST requests (JSON)
 - `Sympathy\Silex\Router\ErrorRouter` for handling exceptions (detects response format: HTML or JSON)
 - `Sympathy\Silex\Router\TwigRouter` for rendering regular Web pages via Twig (HTML)